-That means employment discrimination complaints are sky-high. — a sad commentary for businesses and public agencies that are large enough for a human resources department.
+That means federal employment discrimination complaints are sky-high — a sad commentary for businesses and public agencies that are large enough for a human resources department.

 This portal has received complaints that HR departments appear to be supporting and implementing such retaliation.
-As a Biz Coach, I’ve heard from employees seeking tips from abusive employers in both the private and public sectors.
+Employees ask for ideas on how to deal with abusive employers in both the private and public sectors.

-And that’s just the federal cases.
-State courts across the nation are filled with discrimination cases, too, because complainants want to avoid the federal caps on monetary damages.
+State courts across the nation are also filled with discrimination cases, too, because complainants want to avoid the federal caps on monetary damages.

-While a federal-agency investigation doesn’t indicate a company is guilty of discrimination, there are several measures that will insure success.
-The first step in fighting lawsuit abuse is risk management.
+While a federal-agency investigation doesn’t necessarily indicate a company is guilty of discrimination, it’s a serious situation and there are several measures that will insure success.

-Veteran managers are guilty and so are new managers.
-Here are strategies to succeed as a new manager.
+Veteran managers are often guilty and so are new managers who need to learn the right strategies to succeed.